ORNL/cfd-verify/README.rst

 .. note::

-    CFDverify was developed to be the most trustworthy solution verification package available, but it has not been certified, yet.
-As such, make sure you review your work requirements and perform any quality assurance work necessary before using CFDverify in your project.
+    CFDverify does not come with any certifications or quality guarantees.
+Before using CFDverify in your work, make sure you review your work requirements and perform any quality assurance work necessary.

 .. warning::